 Chepstow Choral Society strives to promote and encourage the art of music within the community by giving three or more public concert performances of choral music per year, often with orchestral accompaniment.
 While presenting these programmes, we foster and support young and aspiring musicians.
 This can only be done with financial support from the community as our ticket sales rarely cover the costs of our concerts.

 In return for your annual subscription (minimum £30.00) you will receive: a discounted ticket for each concert; an invitation to our Patrons’ Supporters’ and Friends’ evening and your name will be printed in each concert programme.
 You will also have the satisfaction of knowing that your patronage will help us to arrange concerts confident in the knowledge that we have a secure income to cover at least some of our costs.

-If you would like to join us please complete the membership form and return to:-
+If you would like to join us please contact Kathryn Hughes, Patrons and Membership Secretary email@example.com or call 07872 528152

 PATRONS OF CHEPSTOW CHORAL SOCIETY